Customs Valuation System in Japan

 The basis for determining the customs value for Japanese imports is the Customs Tariff Law (in accordance with the WTO Customs Valuation Agreement).

 Basically, the import consumption tax and customs duties are imposed when import declaration is made, those are calculated by multiplying the import declaration price by the tariff rate.
-The determination of the import declaration price should be decided by the importer under him/her responsibility.
+The determination of the import declaration price should be decided by the importer under his or her responsibility.

 The import declaration price (customs value) is determined by the following steps.